nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

 $ gpio write 1 0
 ```

-Now all that’s left is to combine this with beacon scanning and we’ll have an automated iBeacon lightswitch.
+Now all that’s left is to combine this with beacon scanning and we’ll have an automated beacon lightswitch.

 ## Putting it all together